 David received his Master of Landscape Architecture degree from the University of Virginia in 2008.
 In the private sector he has worked for local firms Michael Vergason Landscape Architects and Campion Hruby Landscape Architects.
 David recently formed his own firm, David Wooden Studio LLC, working on a combination of commercial, environmental and residential projects.
 In the public sector he worked for the District Department of Energy & Environment (DOEE).
 At DOEE he managed green infrastructure implementation projects on public lands (parks, schools and PROW) and private properties.
 He also helped coordinate the Green Area Ratio program as a training instructor, guidance author and plan reviewer.
 He is a Registered Landscape Architect in Maryland.
 His professional interests include green infrastructure, sustainability and parametric modeling.

 Prior to becoming a landscape architect David was a Certified Public Accountant licensed in the District of Columbia and Kentucky.
 He worked for the financial services firm PricewaterhouseCoopers for 13 years with specialties in taxation and technology.
 He has a Bachelors and Masters in Accounting from the University of Kentucky.

-Carla Ellern, RLA, ASLA, LEED® AP BD+C earned her BA in Design of the Environment from the University of Pennsylvania and a Master of Landscape Architecture from Harvard and is a licensed landscape architect in Maryland.
+Carla Ellern, RLA, ASLA, LEED® AP BD+C is a landscape architect at the RainScapes Program in the Department of Environmental Protection (DEP), Montgomery County, Maryland.
+She earned her BA in Design of the Environment from the University of Pennsylvania and a Master of Landscape Architecture from Harvard and is a licensed landscape architect in Maryland.

 Carla works with homeowners and institutions to produce preliminary site and planting designs that reduce stormwater runoff, improve water quality and create beautiful places.